spryker/code-generator/README.md

 ## Installation

-This is a require-dev module:
+This is a development only "require-dev" module:

 ```
 composer require --dev spryker/code-generator
 ```